aspose-gis/Aspose-GIS-Reference-Tutorials/gis/english/net/geometry-creation/count-geometries-in-geometry/_index.md

 ## Introduction
 If you need to **how to count geometries** inside a composite shape, Aspose.GIS for .NET makes it straightforward.
 Whether you’re building a mapping application, a location‑based service, or a spatial‑analytics engine, being able to count the individual geometries in a collection is a fundamental task.
 In this tutorial we’ll walk through creating simple geometries, adding them to a collection, and finally using the API to retrieve the geometry count.

+## How to Count Geometries in a Geometry Collection
+Understanding the exact method to count geometries helps you avoid manual loops and potential off‑by‑one errors.
+The `GeometryCollection.Count` property gives you an instant integer result, letting you focus on higher‑level logic instead of bookkeeping.

 ## Quick Answers
 - **What is the primary method?** Use the `Count` property of a `GeometryCollection`.